roman-milk/roman-milk.github.io/tastes-like-candy.md

+===

- ****** Tastes Like Candy Ch.
-01 ****** byTheTalkMan© So there I would be, on my knees in front of Daddy.
+So there I would be, on my knees in front of Daddy.
 My mouth would open on reflex, knowing a cock like that would deserve the very best: the tight, wet, eager mouth of a teenage girl.
 I would look down at Daddy's massive meat, appreciating its perfection.
 The way his dick was curved, like most big dicks are.
 The way his cock would drip pre-cum.
 The way that dick would cause you to choke in just the right way when it was buried down your throat.
 I would look up at Daddy, noting the lust on his face, noting how badly he wanted to squeeze my big, bare teenage tits, but not being able to go through with it.
 He was begging me with his eyes to make the first move.
 To begin our incestuous coupling.
 And I would smile at him, stretch my mouth open till my jaw cracked, and begin to lower my mouth around his cock-head, my warm breath hitting his dick.
 And just as I was about to close my lips around his fat daddy dick...

  THUMP!